mlchem.chem.visualise package

 Parameters:

-mols (rdkit.Chem.rdchem.Mol or Iterable[rdkit.Chem.rdchem.Mol]) – A single molecule or an iterable of molecules to be loaded and rendered.
+mols (rdkit.Chem.rdchem.Mol or Iterable[rdkit.Chem.rdchem.Mol]) – Single molecule or iterable of molecules.

 Return type: